ayr-ton/kamu/README.md

 python manage.py createsuperuser
 ```

-You will use this super user to login as administrator in your local kamu application.
+You will use this super user to login as administrator in your local Kamu application.

 Seed the database with initial dump data: